GeoPython-UPD/site/source/index.rst

 Course format
 -------------

-The first 2/3 of this course  will be spent in front of a computer learning to program in the Python language, with JD.
+The first 2/3 of this course  will be spent in front of a computer learning to program in the Python language.
 The last 1/3 is geared towards a more GIS approach to analysis and modeling.

 The course consists of interactive lectures and weekly exercises.
 The exercises will focus on developing